 Growth and expansion through integrated channels

-H&M Groups expansion is taking place with a focus on omnichannel sales.
 The pandemic has accelerated the already ongoing transformation of the industry, with increased digitalisation that has rapidly changed customers’ behaviour.
 The current situation has changed the preconditions for, among other things, rental terms for stores.
 The H&M group is continuing to renegotiate a large number of leases as part of the company’s intensified store optimisation, which also involves rebuilds and adjustment of the number of stores and of store space to ensure the best store portfolio in each market.
-The H&M group’s contracts allow around a quarter of leases to be renegotiated or exited each year.
+The H&M group’s contracts allow around a third of leases to be renegotiated or exited each year.